DoubtfulTurnip/plextunerfix/README.md

 https://forums.plex.tv/t/could-not-tune-channel-please-check-your-tuner-or-antenna/627995/244

-## The script
+## The Script
-I have made a minor change to the script disaplyed on the Forum in order to make this work with Docker configured Plex servers but this change can be easily reverted.
+I have made a minor change to the script displayed on the Forum in order to make this work with Docker configured Plex servers but this change can be easily reverted.
 You can remove 'docker exec -it -d plex' from the script and it should work on a locally installed version of the Plex server.

-## How to use it
+## How To Use It
 Just copy the script to somewhere on the Plex server.
 If it is a docker based installation do not copy it to the container, this is not required.
 Make the script executable
 ````